javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 ## "this" is not bound

-In JavaScript, the "this" keyword behaves unlike most other programming languages.
+In JavaScript, keyword `this` behaves unlike most other programming languages.
 It can be used in any function.

 There's no syntax error in the following example: